Basement Finishing Permit Requirements in Los Angeles, CA

 If you live in an HOA community: basement finishing is mostly interior work and rarely requires HOA approval.
 However, adding egress windows, window wells, or exterior changes may trigger architectural review.

-Here's a typical timeline for a basement finishing project in Los Angeles, CA:
+Here's a typical timeline for a basement finishing project:

 Week 1